Samsung/Universum/doc/configuring.rst

 Dump configurations list
 ------------------------

-Class :class:`Variations` have a build-in function :meth:`~Variations.dump`, that processes the passed dictionaries and returns the list of all included configurations.
+Class :class:`Configuration` has a build-in function :meth:`~Configuration.dump`, that processes the passed dictionaries and returns the list of all included build steps.

-Below is an example of the configuration file that uses :meth:`~Variations.dump` function for debugging:
+Below is an example of the configuration file that uses :meth:`~Configuration.dump` function for debugging:

 .. testsetup::